mailwatch/mailwatch-docs/_posts/2017-03-23-installing.md

 ### Sudo file for MailWatch

-Edit `mailwatch` file to match web server user (www-data, apache or other) and MTA Queue and change executable path if needed.
+Copy `tools/sudo/mailwatch` file in `/etc/sudoers.d/`

-Copy edited `mailwatch` file in `/etc/sudoers.d/`
+Edit `/etc/sudoers.d/mailwatch` file to match web server user (www-data, apache or other) and MTA Queue and change executable path if needed.

 Set permission to 0440 (`chmod 440 /etc/sudoers.d/mailwatch`)